-Learn about the production cycle
+Learn about our production cycle

-How we plant for the future
+How we sow the future

 Crop rotation and handling

 The cultivation system in the Brazilian Cerrado requires an efficient rotation of crops to guarantee the long-term sustainability of the soil, natural resources and productive system.
 During the production cycle, appropriate management activities to ensure the satisfactory development of the plants are performed, such as applications of fertilizers and pesticides to minimize pest damage, diseases and weeds.
 All operations are performed according to agricultural planning and by means of daily evaluations in the field.

 Time to harvest the results

 Harvesting takes place practically all year round at SLC Agrícola.
 This operation begins in the Midwest region, with early soy, in January, and extends until April in the Northeast region.
 The 2nd corn harvest begins in June and ends in August.
 Cotton is harvested between July and September.
 In addition to field assessments, productivity is monitored by crop maps that make it possible to improve operations for future harvests.